Great Lakes Aquarium: Isle Royale

 The 85,000 USgal Isle Royale is the main exhibit located in the very center of the building, and it extends to both the first and second floors allowing visitors to view it from many different angles.
-It contains trout and lake sturgeon.
+It contains a variety of Minnesota native fish including perch, panfish, trout, lake sturgeon, and gar.

 Baptism River

 Baptism River is a fast-moving exhibit featuring a waterfall.
 It contains kamloops and siscowet.

 Saint Louis River

 The Saint Louis River exhibit is a slow-moving river habitat with perch, walleye, sturgeon, channel catfish, and other native species.

 Otter Cove

 Otter Cove is an exhibit featuring two North American river otters, Agate and Ore.
 The female otters, believed to be sisters, arrived at the Aquarium in early 2014.
 They were captured in live traps near a crayfish farm in Louisiana when they were not yet 2-years-old.
 Great Lakes Aquarium acquired Agate and Ore through a special program to relocate otters that might otherwise have been exterminated as "nuisance animals".
 Otter Cove was designed after a cove in Pukaskwa National Park in Ontario.
-Directly to the left is an exhibit containing a crow named Freeway.